ilteoood/SiteAlert-Python/README.md

 -a -> add a new site

--am -> register new mail
+-am -> add new e-mail address

 -b -> continuous check